OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:44

 > So I will keep Your Law continually,
-> Forever and ever.
+> For all time.

 ## Psalm 119:45

-> And I will walk at liberty,
+> And I will walk in freedom,
 > For I seek Your precepts.

 ## Psalm 119:46